Euphredes/Euphredes/README.txt

 Aware.

-That's contains the before, during, and after they got there.
-It is called the
+That's contains the before, during, and after they crossed that river.
+It is called the Delaware.
-Delaware.

            Money